 - Reboot the phone back to the system.

 If the back button is still not working on your Android, we can only recommend resetting your device to factory settings.

 Factory reset will clear all your data and we are aware that it can be cumbersome.
 However, if you back up everything, you can restore the system rather fast.
 The most annoying thing is signing in with all your accounts on many apps you have and it will take some time.

 But why would you go for the factory reset?
 It’s the best way to solve major system issues and it’s even advised after every major system upgrade.
-You can learn more about factory reset and how to back up your data safely, here.
+You can learn more about factory resetting and how to back up your data safely in our dedicated article.

 If you can’t be bothered with details, follow the steps below to reset your Android to factory settings:

 - Open Settings.